We may receive compensation when you click on links to products from our partners.

-Make a list of all the factors that can influence your career choice, ranking them in order of importance.
+Make a list of all the factors that can influence

-Since you have been away from the workforce for a long time, there will be a big gap in your resume.
+Since you have been away from the workforce for a long time, there will be a big gap in

 A work history gap can hurt your chances of getting hired, and you need to fill it as best as you can.
-If you have done any work or attended any event that is related to the job you are applying for, you should include it in your resume.
+If you have done any work or attended any event that is related to the job you are applying for, you should include it in

 Your success story begins with a resume.